 Because there is not yet a cure for emphysema, traditional treatment methods like supplemental oxygen therapy and inhaled corticosteroids focus on helping patients breathe more easily and maintain a positive quality of life.
 While this approach is often effective for patients with early-stage emphysema, symptoms can become more severe and harder to manage as the disease progresses.

-The Lung Institute offers an alternative form of care to emphysema patients who don’t find satisfactory relief from their symptoms with traditional treatments alone.
-As the world’s first cellular therapy center to focus exclusively on pulmonary disease, the Lung Institute is a leader in cellular therapy.
+The Lung Health Institute offers an alternative form of care to emphysema patients who don’t find satisfactory relief from their symptoms with traditional treatments alone.
+As the world’s first cellular therapy center to focus exclusively on pulmonary disease, the Lung Health Institute is a leader in cellular therapy.
 This innovative treatment leverages the body’s natural ability to heal itself and uses the patient’s own cells to help preserve lung function, reduce inflammation and slow disease progression.